nateusmc/babysitter-app/README.md

 #

-# Screenshots of Live Site
+# Screenshots of Live Site:

 # Homepage